icon icon icon icon icon icon icon

 Background

 Bihar is the third-largest state in India, with a population of over 110 million.
 Despite recent gains, Bihar has some of the country’s highest rates of maternal, neonatal, and infant mortality, as well as a high prevalence of malnutrition, stunted growth, and high fertility rates.
-Extreme poverty, gender and social inequality, low literacy rates, and early marriage further compound Bihar’s poor health outcomes.
+Extreme poverty, social inequality, low literacy rates, and early marriage further compound Bihar’s poor health outcomes.

 Photo credit: Richard Bright